The stars shine so bright

 The Day after the Tsunami Alert

 The tsunami alert was lifted.
-Didn’t made me feel any better though.
+Didn’t made me feel any better though but at least we are safe and the entire island too.